 Dissolution and the New Jersey Division of Taxation

-In nearly all cases, the dissolution of a New Jersey corporation requires obtaining a tax clearance certificate from the State of New Jersey’s Division of Taxation.
+In nearly all cases, dissolution requires obtaining a tax clearance certificate from the State of New Jersey’s Division of Taxation.
 Indeed, the dissolution process itself typically involves the corporation’s counsel and accountant working together to prepare the appropriate corporate and tax-related documents and submitting them together (on paper or electronically) to kick off the dissolution review process by the State of New Jersey.

-Note that the dissolution of a New Jersey corporation does not mean it must cease all activities.
+Note that dissolution does not mean a corporation must cease all activities.
 Instead, the New Jersey corporation in dissolution continues its corporate existence but may not carry on any business other than for the purpose of winding up its affairs.

 This includes collecting its assets, conveying its assets for cash or deferred payments (which may be secured), paying, satisfying or discharging its debts and other liabilities and doing all other things required to liquidate its business and affairs.
 In some cases, subject to obtaining tax clearance, the dissolution process can be uncomplicated and proceed expeditiously (subject to how large the State of New Jersey’s current backlog is).